markteekman/accessible-astro-components/README.md

 # Accessible Astro Components
-A set of accessible front-end components for the Astro static site builder.
-Can be used with the [Accessible Astro Starter](https://github.com/markteekman/accessible-astro-starter), which also contains accessible `SkipLink.astro`, `DarkMode.astro` and `Navigation.astro` components.
+A set of accessible front-end components for [Astro](https://astro.build/).
+Can be used with the [Accessible Astro Starter](https://github.com/markteekman/accessible-astro-starter), which also contains accessible `DarkMode.astro`, `Navigation.astro`, `ResponsiveToggle.astro` and `SkipLink.astro` components.

 ## Installation
 Run the following command in your project folder to get started: